 Mean Average: 86%

-<strong>Course Requirements: </strong>ENG4U & 1 of MDM4U, MHF4U or MCV4U
+Course Requirements: ENG4U & 1 of MDM4U, MHF4U or MCV4U

 Total courses: 40

-(f) 14 other courses from any area of study Taking ACCT 1510, ACCT 2550, FINA 2700 will meet requirements for minor in Business.
+Taking ACCT 1510, ACCT 2550, FINA 2700 will meet requirements for minor in Business.

-Students in the Co-op stream will also be required to complete COMP-2980, COMP-3980 and COMP4970, which correspond to the required work term placements.
+Students in the Co-op stream will also be required to complete COMP-2980, COMP-3980 and COMP-4970, which correspond to the required work term placements.

 The objectives of this course are to excite students’ interest in computer science and to give students a precise understanding of a number of difficult concepts that are fundamental to modern computer science.
 Topics may include: induction and recursion; algebraic characterization; syntax; semantics; formal logic; soundness, completeness, and decidability; specification, algorithm, and determinism; complexity.
 (Restricted to students registered in programs offered wholly or jointly by Computer Science or by Mathematics and Statistics, or with approval of Computer Science.)
 (3 lecture hours and 1.5 laboratory hours a week).

 Introduction to the concepts of operation of a computer system, including hardware and software.
 Development of conceptual understanding of word processors, databases, spreadsheets, etc., and practical experience with their use.
 Networking concepts and data communication concepts will be introduced.
-The Internet will be introduced with students having access to Internet resources.
+The Internet will be introduced with students having access to internet resources.
 Management information systems including the systems development lifecycle will be discussed.
 Fundamental concepts of algorithm development and programming will be introduced.
-Hands on experience with microcomputers as well as a distributed-computing environment will be involved.
+Hands-on experience with microcomputers as well as a distributed-computing environment will be involved.
 In addition to lecture time, laboratory/tutorial time may be scheduled as required.
-(May not be used to fulfill the major requirements of any major or joint major in Computer Science.)
-(3 lecture hours)
+(May not be used to fulfill the major requirements of any major or joint major in Computer Science, except for the Bachelor of Information Technology (BIT) program.)
+(3 lecture hours).

 An introduction to microeconomics intended to provide students with the tools necessary to begin to understand and evaluate how resources are allocated in a market economy.
 Specific topics include how markets function, theories of the business firm, of consumer behaviour and of income distribution.
 The economic roles of labour unions and government are also covered.
 The theories are applied to contemporary Canadian economic problems.

-This course takes a holistic approach in helping students develop an understanding of their future places, as entry level managers, in business and other forms of organizations.
+This course takes a holistic approach in helping students develop an understanding of their future places, as entry-level managers, in business and other forms of organizations.
 Functional business learning is undertaken using the lecture method.
 In parallel, the basic elements of strategic management are introduced in order to develop students’ strategic thinking capabilities.
 Project work focuses on adapting students’ career strategies to the employment environment, and on adapting companies’ strategies to their competitive environments.
-Finally, the case method is used to emphasize ethical self management, group dynamics and organizational governance, and entrepreneurial processes involved in starting and managing a small business.
-The course demands that students: use their initiative; develop their analytical, decision making and interpersonal management skills; and take responsibility for achieving success.
+Finally, the case method is used to emphasize ethical self-management, group dynamics and organizational governance, and entrepreneurial processes involved in starting and managing a small business.
+The course demands that students: use their initiative; develop their analytical, decision-making and interpersonal management skills; and take responsibility for achieving success.